SimaoAbranches/Elementos_project/Project1/docs/task6_critical_discussion.md

 5. **The target was clipped to ±50 kg** during cleaning.
 This avoided wild outliers but it may have removed some real extreme cases.

-## 6. What I would do differently
+## 6. What we would do differently

-If I had more time I would try:
+If we had more time we would try:

 - **More feature engineering**: for example, compute the BMI category (under, normal, over, obese) instead of using the raw BMI, or